 Does a debt consolidation loan affect your credit score?

 If you can stay on top of your payments, your credit rating will not be affected by taking out a debt consolidation loan.
-But as we’ve already mentioned, if you miss any payments, it will be recorded in your credit report.
+But as we’ve already mentioned, if you miss any payments, they will be recorded in your credit report.

 Applying for a debt consolidation loan might also trigger a credit check known as a ‘hard inquiry'.
 It can cause a small temporary decrease in your credit score, but if you make your repayments on time the score quickly recovers.

-If you have bad credit or a poor credit history, you might not be able to take out a debt consolidation loan.
+If you have bad credit or poor credit history, you might not be able to take out a debt consolidation loan.

 Is it a good idea to consolidate debt?

-Unfortunately there’s no simple answer here.
+Unfortunately, there’s no simple answer here.
 Much like pineapple on pizza… debt consolidation isn’t right for everyone 🍍 As with many things in life (pizza toppings included) this will come down to personal choice.

 A debt consolidation loan might not be suitable for someone who only has modest short-term debts.
 Conversely, if you’re feeling totally overwhelmed by debt, then a debt management plan or professional debt help advice might be more suitable.